Performance of Photometric Template Fitting for Ultra-High Redshift Galaxies

-{\bf 99 objects in the high-redshift sample from JADES}: The JADES catalog contains 94,000 objects in a combined catalog including JWST Advanced Deep Extragalactic Survey (JADES; \citealt{bunker2024jadesnirspecinitialdata,eisenstein2023overviewjwstadvanceddeep,Hainline_2024,Rieke_2023,eisenstein2023jadesoriginsfieldnew,deugenio2024jadesdatarelease3}), JWST Extragalactic Medium-band Survey (JEMS) \citep{Williams_2023} and the Hubble Legacy Field (HLF) with parts of the Hubble Ultra Deep Field (HUDF) (downloaded on 2024-03-06).
-JADES has mixed exposure times between $\SI{8.7}{ks}$ and $\SI{77.6}{ks}$, achieving $10\sigma$ depths of $\sim\SI{29.7}{mag_{AB}}$ with $0.2^{\prime\prime}$ aperture diameter with NIR bands.
-The adjacent JEMS survey has exposure times of $\sim\SI{23.6}{ks}$, achieving $5\sigma$ depth of $\SI{23.6}{ks}$ with $0.3^{\prime\prime}$ aperture diameter in MIR bands.
+99 objects in the high-redshift sample from JADES: The JADES catalog contains 94\,000 objects in a combined catalog including JWST Advanced Deep Extragalactic Survey (JADES; \citealt{bunker2024jadesnirspecinitialdata,eisenstein2023overviewjwstadvanceddeep,Hainline_2024,Rieke_2023,eisenstein2023jadesoriginsfieldnew,deugenio2024jadesdatarelease3}), JWST Extragalactic Medium-band Survey \citep[JEMS;][]{Williams_2023} and the Hubble Legacy Field (HLF) with parts of the Hubble Ultra Deep Field (HUDF; downloaded on 2024 March 6).
+JADES has mixed exposure times between $\SI{8.7}{ks}$ and $\SI{77.6}{ks}$, achieving $10\sigma$ depths of ${\sim}\SI{29.7}{mag_{AB}}$ with $0.2^{\prime\prime}$ aperture diameter with NIR bands.
+The adjacent JEMS survey has exposure times of ${\sim}\SI{23.6}{ks}$, achieving $5\sigma$ depth of $\SI{23.6}{ks}$ with $0.3^{\prime\prime}$ aperture diameter in MIR bands.
 The HLF adds additional coverage in optical bands.
-A summary of band coverage is provided in figure \ref{fig:filtercoverage}.
+A summary of band coverage is provided in Figure \ref{fig:filtercoverage}.

-Spectroscopy is measured through follow-up observations using JWST/MSA and from the HST, achieving reliable redshifts for 446 objects with $z_{spec}>0.1$ (predominantly from the DJA archive).
-99 objects have $z_{spec}>5$ and are thus included in the high-redshift sample.
+Spectroscopy is measured through follow-up observations using JWST's MSA and from the HST, achieving reliable redshifts for 446 objects with $z_{spec}>0.1$ (predominantly from the DJA archive; \citealt{brammer_2023_8319596,doi:10.1126/science.adj0343}).
+99 objects have $z_{spec}>5$ and were thus included in the high-redshift sample.

 JADES includes variable coverage across the survey rather than a fixed number of available bands (e.g., there are 74 objects with 20 bands available).
 In brief, JADES is a prototypical example of a large "conventional" (non-lensed) JWST survey with deep measurements in NIR bands and additional shallow measurements in MIR bands.
 Furthermore, the inclusion of MSA metadata allowed the use of several spectra in the SED sample, as described below.